yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

 ## Next steps

-If you have any questions about Trinity, check the [Troubleshooting guide](../references/troubleshooting.md), or reach out to the IOTA community in the #help channel on [Discord](https://discord.iota.org/).
+If you have any questions, check the [FAQ](../references/faq.md) or reach out to the IOTA community in the #help channel on [Discord](https://discord.iota.org/).